hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

   to be tracked for changes.
 Mutually exclusive with `trigger-patterns`.
 * `trigger_patterns` - (Optional) List of repository-root-relative GLOB patterns which describe all locations to be tracked for changes.
 Mutually exclusive with `trigger-prefixes`.
 * `tag_names` - (Optional) A list of tag names for this workspace.
-Note that tags must only contain letters, numbers or colons.
+Note that tags must only contain letters, numbers, colons, or hyphens.
 * `working_directory` - (Optional) A relative path that Terraform will execute within.
 Defaults to the root of your repository.
 * `vcs_repo` - (Optional) Settings for the workspace's VCS repository, enabling the [UI/VCS-driven run workflow](https://www.terraform.io/docs/cloud/run/ui.html).